-In Part 2 of a two-part series, Foodmed.net looks at the strange case of Australian orthopaedic surgeon Dr Gary Fettke.
+This is the final of a two-part series on the strange case of Australian orthopaedic surgeon Dr Gary Fettke.
 The country’s medical regulatory body has banned him for life from talking to patients about their sugar intake.
-Fettke just wants to save patients’ limbs and lives.
-Senators have come to his aid in an Australian Senate Inquiry.
-Wife Belinda also speaks up when Fettke feels he can’t speak out.
+Fettke says that he just wants to save patients’ limbs and lives.
+Senators have come to his aid in an Australian Senate Inquiry and wife Belinda speaks up when Fettke feels he can’t speak out.
+Here, they look at anomalies in AHPRA’s case against Fettke.

 By Marika Sboros

 On November 16, 2016, the Australian Health Practitioner Regulation Agency (AHPRA) issued an ambiguous statement relating to Dr Gary Fettke.
-AHPRA said that by law it could not disclose details of Fettke’s case – unless he gave permission.
-AHPRA then proceeded to do just that: disclose details.
-Senators conducting an inquiry into AHPRA’s medical complaints process were none too happy about that.
+AHPRA said that by law it could not disclose details of Fettke’s case unless he gave permission.
+However, AHPRA then proceeded to do just that: disclose details.
+Not surprisingly, senators conducting an inquiry into AHPRA’s medical complaints process were none too happy with that.

-The statement contained cherry-picked sections of AHPRA’s Medical Board’s code of conduct for doctors.
-Among these, that the Board:
+The statement contained cherry-picked sections of AHPRA’s Medical Board’s code of conduct for doctors, including that it:

 - Requires doctors to ensure that their personal beliefs do not compromise the care they provide to patients;